yorshka20/koa-demo/README.md

 # Koa RESTful API demo

-this project is a implementing demo which meets the requirement described in `REQUIREMENT.md`.
+this project is a implementation demo which meets the requirement described in `REQUIREMENT.md`.

 ## Introduction